 Tokyo Gay Travel

-Tokyo gay travel is the best in Japan.
-Don’t miss wolfyy’s recommendations for Tokyo’s gay bars, the gay district, hotels & things to do.
+Tokyo gay travel recommendations for hotels, gay bars, restaurants, the gay district & things to do.

 The Gay Travel Experience: Tokyo, Japan

-I visited Tokyo with my boyfriend Michael, and while we heeded the general custom of minimal public affection, the occasional kiss on the streets of Tokyo raised no eyebrows.
-As a tourist, Tokyo gay travel is a cinch.
+I visited Tokyo with my boyfriend Michael.
+And while we heeded the general custom of minimal public affection, the occasional kiss on the streets of Tokyo raised no eyebrows.
+As a gay tourist in Tokyo, we felt comfortable, welcome and safe.

 Gay Tokyo: Hotels & Where to Stay

-Most importantly, Tokyo is enormous!
-Tokyo uniquely does not have a true “downtown center.”
-The densest areas of Tokyo are scattered around the metropolis.
+Dense areas are scattered around.
 The areas between them can be quite suburban.
 But no matter where you go, everything is clean and organized.

 The Tokyo Gay District

-For something a little more expensive and certainly luxurious, the Cerulean Tower Tokyo Hotel is best.
+For something a little more expensive and certainly luxurious, my partner Michael recommends Cerulean Tower Tokyo Hotel.
 This hotel will undoubtedly make your jaw drop.

 Tokyo Gay Travel Experiences

-Shibuya Crossing is probably number one on tourist’s lists of things to do on their Tokyo gay holidays.
+Tourists typically have Shibuya Crossing repay high on their list of things to do.
 While the large crosswalk area is busy and impressive, I would not consider it a destination in itself.

 Instead, I suggest you plan you daily route such that you pass through Shibuya crossing on your way to do something specific.